Inductive Meta-path Learning for Schema-complex Heterogeneous Information Networks: Further Analysis

 \subsection{Meta-paths Analysis}

 We examine the generated meta-paths and select those meta-paths with high rewards, which are presented in Table \ref{tab_example_metapath}.
-All these meta-paths accurately conveyed the semantic meaning of the given relations.
+A careful observation of these meta-paths reveals their significant diversity and contextual relevance.
+For instance, our model can learn multiple meta-paths to deduce citizenship via birthplace, alma mater, or workplace.
+Furthermore, it learns meta-paths not just for top-hierarchy types like \textit{Person}, but also for specific types from lower hierarchies like \textit{CEO} and \textit{Scientist}.
+In terms of semantic correctness, each of these meta-paths precisely encapsulates and expresses the semantic meaning of the corresponding relations.
+An example includes our model learning the meta-path that infers an individual's alma mater by taking into account the employment location of their university instructor.
 We also observe that our model is capable of using synonymous relations to explain target relations, as demonstrated by utilizing \textit{CompetesWith} for \textit{PlayAgainst} and \textit{Nationality} for \textit{StateOfOrigin}).
-In multi-relation inductive settings, \model~also infer high-quality meta-paths for untrained relations (e.g., StateOfOrigin and MusicalBand in DB111K-174).
+In multi-relation inductive settings, \model~also infer high-quality meta-paths for untrained relations (e.g., \textit{StateOfOrigin} and \textit{MusicalBand} in DB111K-174).

-Besides, our model can mine meta-paths not only for top-hierarchy types like \textit{Person}, but also for types from lower hierarchies like \textit{CEO} and \textit{Scientist}.
-Their coverage and confidence are evaluated under the relevant KB.
+The coverage and confidence of above meta-paths are evaluated under the relevant KB.
 We thus observe that 16.7\% of the scientists entailing \textit{isCitizenOf} would have information of where their alma maters locate and, 54.0\% of the target countries indicated by such meta-path are the true answers.
 We could also observe some interesting facts for politicians, scientists and coaches.
 For example, we find that 12.5\% of the scientists would graduate from the same university where their scientist spouse works.